NoahTerrellUCSD/cse15l-lab-report/labreport3.md

 $ find -name "water_fees.txt"
 ./government/Media/water_fees.txt
 ```

-What the find command followed by a directory name is doing is that it's finding all of the files and directories that are in the directory you stated after the find command.
+What is happending is that when I used ```find -name "water_fees.txt"``` is that it searches for the file named water_fees.txt and displays the path to the file.
+This is useful becasue you can just use this command instead of navigating through the files with ls and cd.